 Selecting the right tool

+A circular saw is a good option for cutting light channels, cable trays and ladders.
+The Hilti SCM 22-A circular saw is precise, cordless, easy to handle and has a chip collector to reduce contamination potential.
 The blade of Hilti’s circular saw is guarded for the safety for the worker.
 It is also equipped with a blade brake that stops the blade in less than 0,5 seconds.
 The LED lamp in the front section of the blade guard illuminates the cutting line, making it suitable for any environment.

 Hilti’s cordless bandsaw is an appropriate tool for cutting low height, thin metal products such as cable ladders and trays and support channels.
 Accurate cutting is achieved with low noise and debris.
 Hilti SB 4-A22 has a cutting capacity of 63.5 mm.